What can I recycle? Where do they go?

 Electrical Wire: Located just behind the small metal hopper.
 This is for electrical cords that are no longer usable, such as bad extension cords, plus plugs from electronics and other electrical appliances.

-Wire: Used wire, see attendant
+Wire: Used wire, see attendant.

 Garbage Compactor(s): There are two household garbage compactors on site, just past the “tag sale” building, on your right.
 These are for SORTED household garbage only.
 Inspectors are available for your questions.
 Anyone caught with unsorted trash will be kindly asked to deposit their trash in a container on the hill, for an additional fee.
 SORTED means no recyclables; including batteries, boxboard or cardboard, magazines, newspapers and inserts, metal, motor oil or antifreeze, office paper, plastics #1- #7 (UNLESS THEY ARE BLACK or contaminated from chemicals), glass food and beverage containers, propane tanks, windows, mattresses / box springs.
 Please do not place the following items in the garbage compactor: wood longer than three feet, garden hoses, rope, tarps, or lengths of plastic.
 These items can damage the compactor.
 These items MUST be delivered to the upper lot.